srigurukkal/Azuremultimodel/README.md

 Azure Cosmos DB
 Azure AD integration – to manage user identities
 Azure storage – to store image and voice blob

+**Chat completion request:**

+                // Create a list of chat messages var messages = new List<ChatMessage>
+                {
+                    new SystemChatMessage("You are an eco-friendly assistant that analyzes user activities , provides specific impact and specific sustainability advice.
+Also rate how sustainable the activity is on a scale of -10 to +15, where -10 is very harmful to the environment and +15 is very beneficial.Give me response in Json with fields impact, advice and ecopoints."), new UserChatMessage(text)
+                };

 **Make sure all the resources created beforehand.**